daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \

-*Note:*
-Here the firm doesn't know each consumer's valuations, or is not allowed to 'discriminate' by charging different prices to different people
+For *self-selection-based price discrimination* (2nd degree PD) the firm doesn't know each consumer's valuations, or it is not allowed to 'discriminate' by charging different prices to different people.^[E.g., EU law prohibits a store from charging people a different price based on their nationality, although I believe they are allowed to charge distinct prices at the stores *in* different countries.
+When I was growing up in New York State I seem to recall that they put in a law that you could not charge more for 'female haircuts' than for 'male haircuts'... however this seems to still be common practice in England.]
-Instead, it sells different bundles, quantities, or qualities of products to get high and low-value consumers to separate themselves...
- E.g., first-class seats.

- \bigskip

-\textcolor{gray}{Note: To fully analyse these problems we need to know the techniques of 'mechanism design under asymmetric information', which we are not covering in this module}
+Instead, it sells different bundles, quantities, or qualities of products to get high and low-value consumers to separate themselves... e.g., first-class seats.^[To fully analyse these problems we need to know the techniques of 'mechanism design under asymmetric information', which we are not covering in this module.]

 [comment]: <> (101BB)